kunalrawallightning/demo-repo/README.md

 some one wrote here

-data structure and algorithm is use here
+data structure and algorithm cannot be use here we are learning here
+#some coding here